LeunensMichiel/ArtistHunt-IOS/README.md

 ### Prerequisites

-An Iphone with at lease IOS 12
+An Iphone with at least IOS 12

 ## Documentation